Sea Level Raises Risks in Humboldt Bay

 Humboldt is experiencing the fastest rate of water elevation on the West Coast

 Humboldt Bay is ground zero for sea level rise.
-The sea level has risen 18 inches in the last one hundred years.
+In the last 100 years, the sea level rose 18 inches.
 This the most rapid rate of sea level rise on the West Coast.

 Humboldt County Environmental planner Aldaron Laird has 30 years of experience and spent ten years mapping and analyzing Humboldt Bay through a series of vulnerability assessments to help prepare our community for the inevitable impacts of sea level rise.